edoygun/mars-rover/README.md

 # Mars Rover App

-This is a web app for landing robotic rovers on Mars to scan the are that is determined by the operator.
+This is a web app for landing robotic rovers on Mars to scan the area which is determined by the operator.

 Operator can: